A History of Predicted Snowstorms That Fizzled

-The great blizzard of Jan.
-26-27, 2015 that was predicted to bury New York under 18-24" of snow (some forecasts called for 24-30") brought just under ten inches, making it a big flop.
-Although this was a significant accumulation (in fact it was the biggest storm of the winter) it was a pittance compared to what had been advertised.
-A contrite National Weather Service even issued an apology to New York's mayor, who, based on its forecast, called the storm one of "historic proportions."
-He ordered schools closed and urged businesses to let employees work from home.
+This post was inspired by the "great blizzard" of Jan.
+26-27, 2015 that was a bust.
+Predicted to bury New York under as much as 24-30" of snow, just under ten inches fell.
+Although this was a significant accumulation it was a pittance compared to what had been advertised.
+A contrite National Weather Service even issued an apology to New York's mayor, who, based on its forecast, called the storm one of "historic proportions", ordered schools closed and urged businesses to let employees work from home.
 Meanwhile the governor of New York ordered the City's transit system shut down as well.
-You can add this storm to the list of nine other storms since 1980 that were billed as blockbusters but then petered out (or brought rain instead of snow).
+This is one of fifteen storms since 1980 that were heralded as blockbusters but then petered out or brought rain or sleet instead of snow.
+Details of each follow.

 Jan.
 15, 1983 - A predicted snowstorm failed to materialize as temperatures stayed above freezing (the day's high/low was 36/33).
 The combination of drizzle and wet snow (one inch) that fell between mid-morning and mid-afternoon amounted to 0.65" of liquid precipitation in Central Park.
 This would have produced about half a foot of snow had the temperature been a few degrees colder.
 Although suburbs north and west of the City received significant snowfall, snow lovers in NYC would have to wait another month for a substantial snowfall (the blizzard of Feb.
 11-12).